-As the end of the year quickly approaches, it’s a good time to start thinking about what you want to do differently with your resort website in the year ahead.
-In the travel/hospitality industry, a website can make or break a business.
+As the hospitality industry (at least most destinations) heads into the busy summer season, it’s a good time to evaluate your website performance and determine what changes you want to make to optimize performance.
+In our industry, a website can make or break a business.
 In order to convince the people who land on your website to learn more about your resort and ultimately convert, you have to know what will actually compel them to stick around and take action.

 If you haven’t been experiencing the level of traffic or conversions from your website that you’ve been hoping for, it’s time to start thinking about making some changes.
 Here are 7 things travelers want to see on resort websites in 2018: